To test a log file for suspected damage, run the following command:

 If these solutions are not workable….

 You can repair the database by using called hard repair /p functionality of the eseutil utility.
 Before you do this, make sure that you back up all the database files in a storage group.
+You may also take help from a third party Exchange server repair tool to fix the corrupted log files and mount the database to MS Exchange server easily.

 Hope it helps u !